slatedocs/slate/source/includes/_integration.md

 # Integrate with Document Message

-As metioned before, the document message was delivered as a *Group Message*.
-Each group message is like an envelop which wrapped more message entries.
+As metioned previously, the document message was delivered as a *Group Message*.
+Each group message is like an envelop wrapped with more message entries.
 The message group is also composed of body and headers as JSON, but its schema is much simplier.

 Therefore, you need to gather the request entries into the group body(each entry contains it's body and headers too).
 Then encode it and publish it to RabbitMQ.